 Overview

-Good Take includes a full playable keyboard — 88 keys, multiple instruments, and audio effects — right inside the app.
+Good Take includes a full playable keyboard — 88 keys, 45 built-in instruments, and audio effects — right inside the app.
 Use it to sketch out ideas, try chord voicings, hear how a melody sounds on different instruments, or record a keyboard performance directly into your library.

 Instruments